Understanding Molluscum Contagiosum

 Cryotherapy.
 Putting liquid nitrogen on the bumps may freeze them off.
 A blister forms and the bump peels off.

 Physical removal.
 Your healthcare provider can use a few methods to scrape off or remove the bumps.
-This may be painful and can cause scarring.
+This can sometimes be painful and might cause scarring.

 Medicine.
 Different gels, chemicals, or solutions may help clear the skin.